terminalcloud/apps/docs/opendocman.md

   - File expiration.
   - Create custom document properties to match your companies needs.

-- Document Workflow
+- Document Workflow:
   - Automated document review process.
   - Automated file expiration process.
   - Reviewer can approve or reject a new document or a changed document.
   - E-mail notification options prior to and after a review.

-- Documents Search
+- Documents Search:
   - Quick-browse search by author, department, or category.
   - Full search by meta-data, author, department, category, file name, comments,etc.
   - No external indexing processes required.

-- Security
+- Security:
   - Secure URL feature to obfuscate URL parameters.
   - Fine grained user access control for each file.
   - Departmental access control for each file.